cdot65/pan-os-upgrade/docs/user-guide/docker/execution.md

 # Docker Execution for pan-os-upgrade

 The `pan-os-upgrade` tool can be conveniently run using Docker, offering a consistent and streamlined setup process across different systems.
-This guide will walk you through configuring and executing the tool within a Docker container.
+This guide will walk you through configuring and executing the tool within a Docker container, including steps for connecting to firewalls through Panorama as a proxy.

 ## Pulling the Docker Image